Responding to anti-social behaviour in England and Wales

 Real-terms figures have been calculated using a smoothed GDP deflator in 2020/21, giving the same average annual growth in the deflator in each year between 2019/20 and 2021/22, to remove the distortions caused by pandemic-related factors.

-We aim to update aspects of this dashboard once a year, in line with data releases from the Department for Levelling Up, Housing and Communities, but the data shown here may not be the latest available.
+We aim to update aspects of this dashboard once a year, in line with data releases from the Ministry of Housing, Communities and Local Government (MHCLG), but the data shown here may not be the latest available.
 MPs and their staff can contact the Commons Library with queries about updates.